Lekdo74/Pokedex/README.md

 # Pokédex
-This is a pokédex made in Vue JS and the PokéAPI.
+This is a pokédex made in Vue JS and with the PokéAPI.